yotzkim/demiya-website/README.md

 # Demiya Website
-A website for the Demiya restaurant built using React and Next.js
+A website for the Demiya restaurant built using React and Next.js.
+To visit, search up "Demiya" on Google or click here: https://www.demiya.restaurant